This post may contain affiliate links. Please read my disclosure for more information.

 Whether you’re traveling to see family or skipping out for a much-needed vacation, keep these tips in mind to save on travel to wherever you’re going.

-The holidays are coming up and I know this is the time people start thinking about their travel plans to see family or get far away from them.
+That brings me to today’s topic.
+While I’m winding down my travel, holidays are coming up and it’s the time everyone else starts thinking about their travel plans.
+To see family or get far away from them.
 When the holidays are vying for all the extra dollars in your budget, saving on travel is top priority.
 And these tips can be useful for holiday or summer travel so pin it for later and make frugality a habit in all your travels.

 Shop through Ebates